pampatzoglou/articles/AI-Ready.md

 Most "AI isn't working for us" stories aren't AI stories.
 They're foundation stories.
 The fuel was fine.
 There was just no engine — only a lot of dry trees.

-Eight posts in, you know what the engine is.
+Nine posts in, you know what the engine is.
 This last one is about the two conversations you still have to win — one with your leadership, one with your dashboards.

 ## The conversation upstairs